Kevin Pangos: Olimpia Milano (2022–2023)

 On July 27, 2022, Pangos signed a two-year contract with Olimpia Milano of the Lega Basket Serie A (LBA) and the EuroLeague.
 At the beginning of his second season with the Italian powerhouse, he fell out of favor with head coach and president of basketball operations Ettore Messina and continued training separated from the active roster.

 Valencia (2023–2024)

 On December 30, 2023, Pangos officially parted ways with Olimpia Milano and signed with Spanish club Valencia Basket for the rest of the season, with an option for an additional season.
 On June 14, 2024, Pangos was released by the Spanish club.

 Napoli Basket (2024–2025)

 On August 2, 2024, he signed with GeVi Napoli of the Lega Basket Serie A (LBA).

-Esenler Erokspor (2025–present)
+Esenler Erokspor (2025–2026)

 On October 14, 2025, he signed with Esenler Erokspor of the Basketbol Süper Ligi (BSL).

 National team career

 Pangos played for the 2009 Canadian Cadet Men's National team that won bronze at the 2009 FIBA Americas Under-16 Championship, where he averaged 18.4 points, 5.4 rebounds, 3.8 assists, and 3.2 steals per game.

 Pangos also represented Canada at the 2010 FIBA Under-17 World Championship, where he averaged 15.8 points, 5 rebounds, and 1.3 steals per game, en route to a bronze-medal game victory over Lithuania.
 He was named to the All-Tournament Team.

 In 2011, Pangos travelled with Canada's Under-19 men's basketball team to Latvia, for the 2011 FIBA Under-19 World Championship.
 He finished second on the team in scoring, averaging 13.5 points per game, and led the team in assists, with 3.1 per game Pangos finished fourth among the tournament in steals per game leaders, averaging 2.1 per game.

 On May 24, 2022, Pangos agreed to a three-year commitment to play with the Canadian senior men's national team.